 But she had to head back on a Friday to get back to her lab, and I had the weekend free.
 So I decided to do a free stopover in Iceland on the way home, and spend the weekend in Reykjavik.
 Iceland sounded beautiful and fascinating and also very, very safe and easy to navigate alone – and it was.

 I stayed in an Airbnb hosted by a fellow American who took me out with his fun, artsy, very lovely Icelandic friends.
 We ate lamb hot dogs under the still-bright 2 am sun and drank brennevin, a strong local liquor, at rambling cool bars.
 I went on a brief bus tour to a few of the landmarks around the city – Geyser and a beautiful waterfall and the site of the ancient Icelandic democracy – where my fellow tour-mates were welcoming and kind and admired my independence.
 It was incredible.

 And then I knew I was ready – I could take on anything alone.

-Traveling alone has changed my whole life – first I took off for a year wandering the world alone, and now I live abroad full-time as a digital nomad.
+Traveling alone has changed my whole life – first I took off for a year wandering the world alone, and now I live abroad full-time as a digital nomad and freelance writer.
 That small start led to some big, beautiful things.